Vbobell/nestjs-with-rxjs-example/docs/content/rxjs-of.md

 ## of()

-Essa função do `rxjs` transforma um objeto natural javascript em um `Observable`, onde permite também mais de um parametro de execução.
+Essa função do `rxjs` transforma uma propriedade, objeto, classe no tipo `Observable`.

 ### Exemplo